 Hydrology

-By studying Hydrology at the University of Waikato, you’ll understand the key components of water storage and water movement on and beneath the surface of the Earth, and the role of water in weather and climate.
-You’ll also learn about flood and drought hazards.
+You’ll understand the key components of water storage and water movement on and beneath the surface of the Earth, and the role of water in weather and climate.
+You’ll also learn about flood and drought hazards by studying Hydrology.

 Importantly, the Hydrology minor focuses on assessing the impacts of climate change on water resources, which is an area of frequent media coverage recently with floods, droughts and the exporting of bottled water.